nplan-io/ml_paper_club/README.md

 ## Paper history ##

 The papers that have been (and will be) discussed in Paper Club meetings are.

+- [16/07/2020] Dan presents: Redmon, J., Divvala, S., Girshick, R., & Farhadi, A. (2016).
+[You only look once: Unified, real-time object detection.](https://arxiv.org/pdf/1506.02640.pdf) In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 779-788).

 - [09/07/2020] Amy presents: Ronneberger, O., Fischer, P., & Brox, T. (2015, October).
 [U-net: Convolutional networks for biomedical image segmentation.](https://arxiv.org/abs/1505.04597) In International Conference on Medical image computing and computer-assisted intervention (pp. 234-241).
 Springer, Cham.